andrew-chen-dev/90DaysOfDevOps/2022/Days/day02.md

 Software Versioning Naming Convention Example
 1(Major releases).4(Minor releases).2(Patch and small fixes)

-DevOps is spurred by the need for continuous delivery and testing and being able to release updates on an endless, efficient cycle
+DevOps is spurred by the need for continuous delivery and testing and being able to release updates on an endless, efficient cycle.
+It started as a framework when devs didn't understand infrastructure and networking and deployment.
+The operations side don't know how the app works.
+This is a manual, bureacratic process.
+DevOps is the framework that fulfilled the need of bridging these two siloes -- a **clearly defined automatic process**.